CoFra-CaLa/ros_collision_detection/README.md

 # ROS Collision Detection

 ROS Collision Detection package provides a ROS node that calculates the **T**ime-**T**o-**C**ollision (TTC) between a subject vehicle and all perceived vehicles in the subject vehicle's sourroundings and publishes warnings accordingly.
+A circle-based algorithm is used to calculate the TTC.
+The collision warnings are based on the TTC.

 ---